Ragged Clown

 Ho!
 Ho!
 Ho!

-Somewhere in those trillions of synapses are the instructions for multiplying two numbers and the ability to follow those instructions.
-Just like a computer, the brain stores information and it processes information.
+The brain can process information and follow instructions too.
+Consider what happens when you multiply two numbers.
+Somewhere in those trillions of synapses are the instructions for multiplying two numbers.
+Just like a computer, the brain stores information and processes information.
 However, processing information is just one of the things that the brain does.
 The brain also regulates our heartbeat and moves our limbs; it receives data from our eyes, ears and touch and, from that data, builds models of the world; it can imagine a moonlit night at the beach and it can remember last night’s romantic encounter.
 The brain can do all those things but what the brain is and what the brain does are separate concepts.
-Philosophers often refer to the latter as mind but I would argue that terms such as mind and consciousness and self are distractions from a time before neuroscience and computer analogies could provide simpler explanations without mysterious and supernatural ideas from the middle ages.
+Philosophers often refer to the latter as mind but I would argue that terms such as mind and consciousness and self are distractions from a time before neuroscience and computer analogies could provide simpler explanations without mysterious and supernatural ideas from the Middle Ages.

 In summary, as with Byron’s poem and the computer program, the information and the instructions for processing it seem to have an existence that is separate from the neurons and synapses that do the storing and processing.
 It’s not too fanciful to imagine that we could find another substrate (silicon, perhaps?) that could perform the same task and I will explore this idea in a separate essay.